 I must admit, compared to the Forbidden Palace in Beijing, Gyeongbokgung was much more modest in comparison – both with respect to size and grandeur.
 Wow the buildings did not give us the “wow” factor compared to the Chinese counterpart, there were a couple of features that made the experience more enjoyable.
 First, was simply the fact that it’s much less busy, which means you can actually take time to soak in the atmosphere and mentally visualize royal life 800 years ago.
 The other was the fun spectacle of watching the changing of the guards.
 Somewhat like the ceremony at Buckingham palace, it is a 20-minute ceremony where guards wearing colourful costumes and replica weapons march in unison to perform the exchange of duties.

 After the guard changing ceremony, there was the option to try on traditional Korean costumes near the gate.
-Anna, Nolan and myself all took advantage of the (free) offer and each donned the costumes, making for a memorable photo opp.
+DW, DS and myself all took advantage of the (free) offer and each donned the costumes, making for a memorable photo opp.

 Directly leading from the gates of Gyeongbokgung is Gwanghwamun Square, a half-kilometre walkway featuring statues of famous historical figures such as King Sejong, who created the Korean alphabet, and Admiral Yi Sun-shin, who successfully repelled Japanese invasions multiple times.

 Again, our visit was made more interesting due to Chuseok, and the avenue was lined with a variety of activities.
 DS had a chance to don another costume for some more photos, and “played” a giant game of Chinese Chess.